cnordenlow/text-mining-fomc/README.md

 ## Text Mining FOMC

-What did Fed say?
-With the help of text mining, this project aims to gain insights and colour from FOMC Minutes and to make plots out of words.
+FOMC Minutes are usually a hot topic on the financial markets.
+There are plenty of observeres trying to break down what they said, and what they didn´t say.This project aims to give colour on both the actual context but also (hopefully) the underlying meaning and sentiment.
+With the field of text mining, this projects breaks down the Minutes into multiple areas making plots out of words.

 ### Methodology